Namoshek/laravel-redis-sentinel/README.md

 For the moment, this package supports only the [`phpredis/phpredis` PHP extension](https://github.com/phpredis/phpredis).

+## Developing

+To run the tests locally, a Redis cluster needs to be running.
+The repository contains a script (thanks to [`monospice/laravel-redis-sentinel-drivers`](https://github.com/monospice/laravel-redis-sentinel-drivers)) which can be used to start one by running `sh start-redis-cluster.sh`.
+The script requires that Redis is installed on your machine.
+To install Redis on Ubuntu or Debian, you can use `sudo apt update && sudo apt install redis-server`.
+For other operating systems, please see [redis.io](https://redis.io/).

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.